 One of the common elements of the logo from year-to-year has been the heart itself, formed by two clasped hands to symbolize unity.
-In 2022, the theme will be Lumberjack Lovin’, following Blast Off! in 2020 (there was no 2021 tournament due to the Covid-19 pandemic), Clutch Your Pearls Sweetheart for our 30th anniversary in 2019, the Sweetheart Olympics in 2018, American Horror Story in 2017, Frozen in 2016, Wicked in 2015, Silver Balls in 2014 (celebrating the tournament’s 25th anniversary), My Bloody Valentine in 2013, Peace Love & Bowling in 2012 and Just Married: Marriage is Sweet in All Forms (saluting Connecticut as what was then one of only a handful of states to offer same-sex marriage) in 2011, The Sweetheart 500: Racing for Love (which took place the same weekend as the Daytona 500) in 2010, Leather & Lace (symbolizing the unity of men and women) for the tournament’s 20th anniversary in 2009 and Camp Sweetheart in 2008.
+In 2023, the theme will be Lumberjack Lovin’, following Blast Off! in 2020 (there was no 2021 or 2022 tournaments due to the Covid-19 pandemic), Clutch Your Pearls Sweetheart for our 30th anniversary in 2019, the Sweetheart Olympics in 2018, American Horror Story in 2017, Frozen in 2016, Wicked in 2015, Silver Balls in 2014 (celebrating the tournament’s 25th anniversary), My Bloody Valentine in 2013, Peace Love & Bowling in 2012 and Just Married: Marriage is Sweet in All Forms (saluting Connecticut as what was then one of only a handful of states to offer same-sex marriage) in 2011, The Sweetheart 500: Racing for Love (which took place the same weekend as the Daytona 500) in 2010, Leather & Lace (symbolizing the unity of men and women) for the tournament’s 20th anniversary in 2009 and Camp Sweetheart in 2008.

 The Sweetheart Invitational generates funds for its charities not only through a portion of the entry fee paid by bowlers, but also through charity events and fundraising efforts (such as Pampered Chef and Tupperware sales), business sponsors, program guides, raffle tickets and personal donations.

 · The Hartford Gay & Lesbian Health Collective